Sagarv812/WinteROS_2025/Week 1/Week 1: Building StarkOS Foundations.md

 Take your time and understand the above code.
 Pay special attention to how we are calling multiple nodes along with their respective names and mappings.

+Each Node() entry here is like toggling on a separate component of the suit-one for visuals, one for motion, and the mimic node acting as the suit’s internal autopilot linking them together.

 Save the changes to the file (`CTRL`+`S`) and close the window.
 To run the launch file created above:
 ```bash